 - Discuss our rituals on AODA’s Discord

-- For the the three earth healing ceremonies (Summer Solstice, Winter Solstice, and Spring Equinox), if you would like, please place yourself on our Ritual Map.
-Here are instructions for how to place yourself on the map (in our forums).
+- For the three earth healing ceremonies (Summer Solstice, Fall Equinox, and Spring Equinox), if you would like, please place yourself on our ritual map.
+New maps are posted for each ritual.

 Additional Information and Questions